jcoodonuts/Sandbox/README.md

-operatorsinr - basic operators used in R. readandwriteinr - basics of reading and writing files in R. selectingandorderinginr - basics of selecting, filtering, and ordering in R.
+operatorsinr - basic operators used in R. readandwriteinr - basics of reading and writing files in R. selectingandorderinginr - basics of selecting, filtering, and ordering in R. cleaningdatainr - basics of cleaning datasets in R.

 githubsetup - basic git and github setup for RStudio.